 What is open in Tanzania?

 Since Tanzania never fully closed its borders, hotels, attractions, and restaurants never fully closed either.
-There are plenty of tours to do in Tanzania, whether you want to hike the Kilimanjaro, join a Safari tour, or sunbathe in a paradisiacal beach in Zanzibar, Tanzania is one of the most popular destinations during the COVID-19.
+There are plenty of tours to do in Tanzania, whether you want to hike Kilimanjaro, join a safari tour, or sunbathe on an idyllic beach in Zanzibar.

 Best safari tours in Tanzania during the COVID-19 pandemic

-Safari tours in Tanzania are running right now with improved safety measurements.
+Safari tours in Tanzania are running right now with increased safety measures.
 If you are looking for the best Safari tours in Tanzania that are currently operating, check out these private options: